marklogic-community/hands-on-data-modeling/setup/README.md

 2. On the right, click on Workspace.
 3. In the drop-down menu, click Import Workspace
 4. Click the Choose File button
-5. Navigate to the "Employees-XQY.xml" file in this directory, select it, and click Open
+5. Navigate to the "Exercises-XQY.xml" file in this directory, select it, and click Open
 6. Click Import